rust-lang/rust-wiki-backup/Proposal-for-unifying-traits-and-interfaces.md

 ```

 Under this proposal, we could put the default implementation in the
-interface, and instead of all of the above, we could just write the
+interface, and the above code becomes the following
-following (having changed the `iface` keyword to `trait` tweaked the
-`impl` syntax slightly):

 ```
 trait Combine {